We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Ovarian cysts can be treated with medication or surgery.

-Cervical stenosis is when the cervix has a small or narrow opening.
+Cervical stenosis occurs when the cervix has a small or narrow opening.
 This may hinder menstrual flow and can cause painful pressure in the uterus.

 You can treat cervical stenosis with medication or surgery.
 Or, you may have an intrauterine device (IUD) inserted.

-An ectopic pregnancy happens when a fertilized egg attaches somewhere outside the uterus.
+An ectopic pregnancy happens when a fertilized egg attaches itself outside the uterus.

-Symptoms of an ectopic pregnancy may begin like a normal pregnancy.
+Symptoms of an ectopic pregnancy may begin like a typical pregnancy.
 However, you may develop the following symptoms:

 - abnormal uterine bleeding